Pioneer Women’s Trail Safety Information

 Serious Injury – ring 000 and then advise the safety supervisor.
 Reassure patient, keep them warm and do not give food or drinks.
 Someone should stay with the patient.
 Somebody should go to nearest road to direct paramedics to patient.
 Paramedics will decide on appropriate method of evacuation.

 If there is an emergency that requires evacuation of the Parks:

 - Arbury Park: Participants will evacuate via Old Mount Barker Road at the Deanery;

 - Mount George CP: Participants will evacuate via Mount George Road and Mount Lofty Golf Course

-- Cleland CP: Participants will evacuate at Measdays Lookout or Gate 14, Eagle on the Hill, Princes Highway
+- Cleland NP: Participants will evacuate at Measdays Lookout or Gate 14, Eagle on the Hill, Princes Highway